 VLO defines adjusted earnings per common share - assuming dilution as earnings per common share - assuming dilution excluding the lower of cost or market inventory valuation adjustment and its related income tax effect, asset impairment losses and the income tax benefit from the Aruba disposition.
 VLO believes this measure is useful to assess our ongoing financial performance because, when reconciled to earnings per common share - assuming dilution, it provides improved comparability between periods through the exclusion of certain items that VLO believes are not indicative of our core operating performance and that their exclusion results in an important measure of our ongoing financial performance to better assess our underlying business results and trends.
 The GAAP measures most directly comparable to adjusted earnings per common share - assuming dilution and illution are earnings per common share - assuming dilution.
 Adjusted earnings per common share - assuming dilution presented in accordance with GAAP.
 Adjusted earnings per common share - assuming dilution has important limitations as an analytical tool because it excludes some, but not all, items that affect earnings per common share - assuming dilution.
 Adjusted earnings per common share - assuming dilution isolation or as a substitute for analysis of our results as reported under GAAP.
-Additionally, because adjusted earnings per common share - assuming dilution may be defined differently by other companies in our industry, VLO's definition of adjusted earnings per common share - assuming dilution may not be comparable to similarly titled measures of other companies, thereby diminishing its utility.
+Additionally, because adjusted earnings per common share - assuming dilution may not be comparable to similarly titled measures of other companies, thereby diminishing its utility.